BleekerLab/rnaseq-analysis-kallisto-sleuth/README.md

 [![Miniconda](https://img.shields.io/badge/miniconda-blue.svg)](https://conda.io/miniconda)

 ## Aim
-To align, count, normalize counts and compute differential gene expressions between conditions using single-end, paired-end or a mixture of both Illumina RNA-seq data.
+To perform the _pseudo-alignment_ steps of RNA-seq (Illumina) reads to a transcriptome reference and output individual Kallisto estimates and produce a file of the transcript scaled counts.

-## Description
+## Outputs
-This pipeline analyses the raw RNA-seq data and produce a file containing normalized counts and differential expressions.
-The raw fastq files will be trimmed for adaptors and quality checked with trimmomatic.
-Next, the trimmed reads are mapped and counted to produce abundance files against the transcriptome fasta file using kallisto.
-The counts are normalized and differential expressions are calculated using sleuth.
+This pipeline analyses the raw RNA-seq data and produces:
+1. A file containing normalized counts.
+2. Individual Kallisto estimates that can be used for differential expression with Sleuth.

 ## Content
 - `Snakefile`: a master file that contains the desired outputs and the rules to generate them from the input files.
-- `config.yaml`: the configuration files making the Snakefile adaptable to any input files, transcriptome and parameters for the rules.
+- `config/config.yaml`: the configuration files making the Snakefile adaptable to any input files, transcriptome and parameters for the rules.
-- `fastq/`: This folder should contain pairs of paired-end reads, single-end, or a mixture of paired and single-end reads in fastq format.
+- `fastq/`: This folder should contain single-end or paired-end reads, or a mixture of paired and single-end reads in fastq format.
 - `envs/`: a folder containing the environments needed for the conda package manager.
 If run with the `--use-conda` command, Snakemake will install the necessary softwares and packages using the conda environment files.
-- `samples.tsv`:  a file containing information about the names, the paths and the conditions of the samples used.
+- `config/samples.tsv`:  a file containing information about the names, the paths and the conditions of the samples used.
 **This file has to be adapted to your sample names before running the pipeline**.

 # Usage